uwsbel/autonomy-research-testbed/docs/design/launch_system.md

 # Launch System

 The launch system is used to help spin up all the nodes associated with a given experiement (e.g. simulation, reality).
-This page describes the file structure and how files are designed.
+This page describes the file structure and how files are designed, as well as how new launch dependencies should be added.

 > [!NOTE]
 > The term "orchestrator" is going to be used to describe a launch file that includes other launch files or does house keeping (defines `LaunchConfigurations`, etc.).